 Your vacation starts on touch down, greeted by your dedicated guide at the airport and a private car transfer to your hotel.
-You will receive a cell phone for your use with CNY 50 credit so you’ll be connected to your guide 24/7.
-A pocket Wi-Fi allows you to stay in touch in family and friends at all times.

 Walk through the maze of courtyards, discover the myths and symbolism and history that surround Beijing’s Forbidden City, a ‘city within a city’.
 Walk across iconic Tiananmen Square before visiting the Temple of Heaven, a chance to explore the gardens and culture that surround this World Heritage Site.
 Enjoy the included lunch in a popular local restaurant; your guide will help you select dishes to your taste.